githubixx/ansible-role-flanneld/README.md

 Versions
 --------

-I tag every release and try to stay with [semantic versioning](http://semver.org) (well kind of).
+I tag every release and try to stay with [semantic versioning](http://semver.org).
 If you want to use the role I recommend to checkout the latest tag.
 The master branch is basically development while the tags mark stable releases.
 But in general I try to keep master in good shape too.
-A tag `v4.0.0_r0.10.0` means this is version `4.0.0` of this role and it's meant to be used with Flannel version `0.10.0` (but maybe also works with higher versions).
-If the role itself changes `vX.Y.Z` will increase.
-If the Flannel version changes `rX.Y.Z` will increase.
+A tag `7.0.0+0.10.0` means this is version `7.0.0` of this role and it's meant to be used with Flannel version `0.10.0` (but maybe also works with newer versions).
+If the role itself changes `X.Y.Z` before `+` will increase.
+If the Flannel version changes `X.Y.Z` after `+` will increase.
 This allows to tag bugfixes and new major versions of the role while it's still developed for a specific Flannel release.

 Requirements
 ------------